Nesh108/MyAorusKeyboardSDK/README.md

 - Showing Current Battery Percentage
 - Movie Mode when process is fullscreen (turn off the LEDs)
 - Support for Random Color Layouts
+- Support for OSB
+    - Automatic recording when switching to specific scene

 ## Requirements: ##
 - **Visual Studio 2017**